 Exams and Tests

-If the doctor finds a nodule or you have symptoms of a nodule, the following tests may be done:
+If a provider finds a nodule or you have symptoms of a nodule, the following tests may be done:

-Your health care provider may recommend surgery to remove all or part of your thyroid gland if the nodule is:
+Your provider may recommend surgery to remove all or part of your thyroid gland if the nodule is:

 - Causing symptoms such as swallowing or breathing problems

-Both surgery to remove thyroid gland tissue and radioactive iodine treatment carry risks of long-term thyroid problems.
+Both surgery to remove thyroid gland tissue and radioactive iodine treatment can cause lifelong hypothyroidism (underactive thyroid).
+This condition needs to be treated with thyroid hormone replacement.

 For noncancerous nodules that do not cause symptoms and are not growing, the best treatment may be: